rahulmalhotra/HTTPCalloutFramework/README.md

 I use SFDX Deploy Tool.
 So below are the tools or softwares I use personally :-

 * [VS Code](https://code.visualstudio.com) - Open Source IDE for Salesforce
-* [SFDX Deploy Tool](https://github.com/rahulmalhotra/SFDX-Deploy-Tool) - SFDX Deploy Tool for Windows
+* [SFDX Deploy Tool](https://github.com/rahulmalhotra/SFDX-Deploy-Tool) - SFDX Deploy Tool for Windows and Mac

 ## Todo